RemedyHealthcare/turker/README.md

 ## Output format

-The columns are labeled as follows:
+The columns of the output csv are as follows:

 title | link | selection | target
 --- | --- | --- | ---